 Nevertheless, the impression that all Fluffy French Bulldogs are crossbred isn’t correct either.
 The gene responsible for causing the fluffy coat has been around for centuries.
 We know this because breeders of the past purposely euthanized long-haired French Bulldogs as they saw it as a defect.

-If you want to know the purity of your Fluffy Frenchie, you can perform a DNA tested.
+If you want to know the purity of your Fluffy Frenchie, you can perform a DNA test.
 But even if your Fluffy Frenchie isn’t 100% pure, it doesn’t make them any less lovable.

 Are Fluffy French Bulldogs hard to come by?